jaycoskey/ICFP2021/README.md

 ## Rough Strategy
 * Divide figure into regions separated by the cut points (and including them).
 We'll call these "cut components".
+* Iterate approximate of best (a) rotation of cut components, (b) figure translation, (c) squash & stretch,
+  * Use proximity info:
+    * Vertices:
       * Compute distances and directions ("proximity field") from vertices to the hole boundary, and which ones are outside.
-  * Aggregate this information up to the cut components.
+      * Possibly aggregate this info up to the cut components.
+    * Edges:
+      * Compute info on proximity of figure edges to the hole boundary, and find crossings.
-* Estimate optimal figure translation and rotation of cut components around cut points.
+* Note: Manipulate the graph of cut components (connected at the cut points), noting that some rotations around cut points will impact multiple cut components.
-* Squash and stretch by cut-point-delimited regions.
-  * Constraint: The movement on cut points matches between connected cut components.
 * Visualize, visualize, visualize.
 * Iterate, iterate, iterate.